 Annual Accrued Fee

-This is used to model a recurring annual fee such as buildings and contents insurance and depending on how cases are processed - some premium funded type accounts such as the Halifax career mortgage.
+This adjustment is used to model a recurring annual fee such as buildings and contents insurance and depending on how cases are processed - some premium funded type accounts such as the Halifax career mortgage.
 It will apply from the start date to the end date, and can be set to increase each year by a fixed amount or a percentage in the same way as Annual Premium.
 When using this adjustment alongside the ‘Monthly Premium’ adjustment ensure that their specified dates do not overlap.

 Monthly premium